iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/DerivedProperty.ecdbtest.md

 | 0x1d | 1018.1       |

-# DerivedPropertyExp using UPPER and LOWER functions
+# Using UPPER and LOWER functions

 - dataset: AllProperties.bim